 The Compressors and EQs will color your sound nicely, adding in some nice dynamics.
 There’s even a Volume Pedal option.
 And of course the Reverbs on board will add further dimension and character to your sound.
 The ’63 Spring will take you back, and the Particle Verb mangles your sound nicely.

 My only concern with the Line 6 M9 is the durability of the hardware.
 During my first outing with the Line 6 M9 at a rehearsal, our unsuspecting drummer somehow stepped on the top of the pedal and jammed the main control knob, disabling my ability to scroll through and select different effects.
 The pedal was out of commission before we even started playing!
 (Fortunately, a friend at a local guitar shop was able to make the necessary repair to get the M9 up and running again.)
 The protector bar that’s guarding the delicate plastic knobs is a sign that Line 6 is aware of the potential danger that a clumsy foot may cause.
 My personal concern is that if my Line 6 M9 couldn’t make it through its first rehearsal, how would it fare during extended performing and touring?
 Solid sounds but with questionable build quality does not a great pedal make.
-But with the sounds being pretty decent for a multi-effects pedal, the Line 9 M9 may still be worth a look.
+But with the sounds being pretty decent for a multi-effects pedal, the Line 9 M9 may still be worth a look, especially for beginner guitarists looking for some solid sounds to accompany their online guitar lessons.

 Let’s see the final result.